 OLAP is “online analytical processing” and refers to a workload of more complex and long-lived analytical queries design to glean insight from a data set, like you’d see in a normal data warehouse.

 OLTP is “online transaction processing” and refers to databases tasked with handling large volumes of short-lived transactions incoming from users in real time.
 Think of your typical production app.

 Many databases are suitable for OLAP or OLTP, but not both.
 For example:

 FoundationDB limits transactions to 5 seconds and supports only key/value storage.
 That effectively makes OLAP impossible, and specializes it for OLTP specifically.

 MongoDB encourages document-oriented storage (meaning data is not normalized) and uses a homegrown query language that’s a fraction as expressive as SQL.
-This makes it unsuitable for OLAP (and only precariously suitable for OLTP).
+This makes it unsuitable for OLAP (editorial: and only precariously suitable for OLTP).

 Some traditional RDMSes like Postgres are not as specialized, and do a good job of both OLAP and OLTP.
 Users can write extremely complex OLAP queries in SQL (involving joins, aggregations, CTEs, etc.) and rely on the underlying engine to find efficient ways to execute them.
 Inserts, updates, deletes, and simple (well-indexed) selects are consistently fast, usually finishing in milliseconds, making them great for OLTP as well.